ForRepoForks/OMS-Refactor/docs/REFACTOR_TODO.md

 ### ProductsController – Minor Opportunities (Optional)
 - The controller still uses the domain entity `Product` as the response type.
 For strict separation, you may wish to introduce a `ProductResponseDto` for output, but this is not strictly required unless you want to shield your API from domain changes.
 - The controller directly accesses `_context` for queries and persistence.
 For full service encapsulation, you could move all data access into `IProductService` (not just business logic), but for simple CRUD this is often acceptable.

+### OrdersController – Status
+- ✅ All business logic moved to OrderService
+- ✅ All DTOs in dedicated files
+- ✅ Controller uses only shared DTOs for input/output
+- ✅ No nested DTOs remain
+- ✅ Thin controller: only HTTP validation and response mapping
+- ✅ All tests are passing (TDD followed)

 - Refactor OrdersController and reporting logic
 - Move all order-related DTOs to dedicated files